Chinmay-47/practice-cpp/notes/hello_world.md

 - Include statement is like an import
 - iostream is a built in library providing IO capabilities
-- std is the namespace that the cout function belongs to
+- std is the namespace that containts the cout function
 - cout is like print